yiangMao/Prerequisite-Checker/README.md

 - Co-requisites (CPSC xxx can be taken before or at the same time as CPSC yyy)

 In addition, we will also provide a prolog query to determine whether a given ordering of courses can be completed without exceeding a maximum number of credits per term.

+# Demo
+Starting with the "what is the problem part."
+Before the demo introduce:
+  The structure of the course.
+  The structure of the requirements.

+Demo test cases:
+  case1: course with no requirements.
+  case2: course with prerequisite.
+  case3: course with corequisite.
+  case4: course with alternative prerequisites.
+  case5: courses with multiple types of requirements.
+  case5: fail cases.
+Ask the TA about cases he want us to test.

+Explain the code:
+  The updateschedule function.
+  The toposort fucntion.
+  The fit function.

+End with the "Whats something extra" part.
+Let the TA ask questions.